AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.6.md

 ### Simplified texture import

 Stingray includes new texture categories and templates such as Normal, Linear Greyscale, Albedo, Albedo Opacity and Roughness/Metallic/AO to help you categorize textures and apply texture settings.
 The newly added texture templates in the **Texture Manager** come with default compression settings to work on each supported platform.
 The textures imported in your project are now assigned the default compression settings.
-See ~{ Import a model with textures and materials }~.
+See [Import a model with textures and materials](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=import-a-model-with-textures-and-materials).

 ### Occluder boxes

 You can use occluder boxes from the **Create** menu to occlude objects and gain performance improvements by avoiding rendering shadows and objects that give no visual impact to your final rendered frame.
-For more information, see ~{ Create occluder boxes }~.
+For more information, see [Create occluder boxes](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=create-occluder-boxes).

 ### Download new plug-ins

 Download new Stingray plug-ins and update existing ones using the **Get more plugins** selection in the **Plugin Manager**.
 Select any of the available plugins and click **Install** to download it.
-See ~{ Add and remove plug-ins using the Plugin Manager }~.
+See [Add and remove plug-ins using the Plugin Manager](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=add-and-remove-plug-ins-using-the-plugin-manager).

 ### Switch between DX11 and DX12 when rendering